 Multilateral and regional cooperation

 Australia and Indonesia work closely on a range of common strategic interests in multilateral and regional fora.
 We cooperate closely with Indonesia in the UN, Asia-Pacific Economic Cooperation (APEC), G20, the East Asia Summit (EAS), ASEAN Regional Forum, Indian Ocean Rim Association (IORA) and the grouping of Mexico, Indonesia, Republic of Korea, Türkiye and Australia, known as MIKTA.
-We are collaborating in the development of the Indo-Pacific Economic Framework (IPEF).
-Further, a Memorandum of Understanding on Trilateral Cooperation with the Pacific was signed in September 2021.
+We are collaborating in the Indo-Pacific Economic Framework (IPEF), including through the IPEF Supply Chains Agreement.
+Furthermore, a Memorandum of Understanding on Trilateral Cooperation with the Pacific was signed in September 2021.

 We are also supporting Indonesia's ambition to join the Organisation of Economic Co-operation and Development (OECD).
 Australia supported Indonesia's priorities as Chair of ASEAN and the East Asia Summit in 2023.
 In March 2024, we hosted an ASEAN-Australia Special Summit in Melbourne to celebrate 50 years since Australia became ASEAN's first Dialogue Partner.